 Submit a Public Records Request Online

 To assist the public as thoroughly and promptly as possible in requests for City documents and information.

 This fact sheet is provided to assist the public in making requests to the City of Fillmore for public documents and information.

 A Public Records Request is a request from the public to see or obtain a copy of a City document, per the California Public Records Act.
 The City is not required to perform research, but will assist requestors with finding documentation that may have the information they are seeking.
 City staff will explain what documents are available and what form (electronic, printed copy, etc) they are in.
 Requests need to be focused and specific.

-How is this different from a Freedom of Information Act, or FOIA?
+- How is this different from a Freedom of Information Act (FOIA) request?

-City Council and Commission agendas and memos prepared for the City Council and Commissions are available for public review and copying as soon as copies of those documents are distributed to the City Council or Commission.
+City Council and commission agendas and memos prepared for the City Council and commissions are available for public review and copying as soon as copies of those documents are distributed to the City Council or Commission.
 Please contact the Planning Department for current and past Planning Commission meeting agendas and memos.
-Please contact the Administrative Services Department for agendas/memos for the City Council, Parks and Recreation Commission, Film Commission, Active Adult Commission and any City committees.
+Please contact the Administrative Services Department for agendas/memos for the:

-All requests for City documents should be directed to the City’s Administrative Services Department.
+All requests for City documents should be directed to the City's Administrative Services Department.
 Requests can be made in person, by mail, by email or fax.
-City Hall business hours are 8:00 a.m. to 4:00 p.m., Monday through Friday.
-(Closed alternate Fridays, click here for a schedule).
+City Hall business hours are 8 am to 4 pm, Monday through Friday (closed alternate Fridays).

 No. Requests do not need to be in writing.
 However, in order to better comply with requests for information, it is recommended that requests be made in writing.
 All written and oral requests for public records need to be made to the Administrative Services Department.